blogtitle/blogsources/content/post/web-security-2-xss.md

 1. Set your cookies as [`HttpOnly`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Secure_and_HttpOnly_cookies) and [scope them](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Scope_of_cookies) so that only the endpoints that need them receive them.

 # Let's apply this to Go!
-* Trusted Types are client side, so not much for Go to do, but we can work on the rest.
+* Trusted Types and JavaScript frameworks are client side, so not much for Go to do, but we can work on the rest.

-* To generate responses make sure you always write to an `http.ResponseWriter` with an HTML template and nothing else.
+* To generate responses make sure you always write to an `http.ResponseWriter` set to `Content-Type: text/html` with an HTML template and nothing else.
 It should be easy to catch this mistake in code review but it is also quite easy to write an analyzer for it.
 If you want to try and write such a tool here is the [doc](https://godoc.org/golang.org/x/tools/go/analysis) and [a talk](https://www.youtube.com/watch?v=HDJE-_s3x8Q) about it.
 If you end up writing it, please [share it](https://staticcheck.io)!

 * Strict CSP and contextual auto-escaping can be done with something like the following proof of concept.
 Make sure you import `"html/template"` and `"crypto/rand"` and **not** `"text/template"` and `"math/rand"`.

-Let's see the code:
+The code:

 ```go
 package main